What is a REST API and Why Build One in PHP?

 Moving Forward with Your PHP REST API

 Building a REST API from scratch in PHP gives you complete control over how requests are handled and responses are structured.
-The patterns covered here, from the front controller pattern to token authentication, apply directly when you move to a framework or expand your API's capabilities.
+The patterns covered here, from the front controller pattern to token authentication, transfer directly when you move to a framework or expand your API's capabilities.

-If your project grows beyond what a hand-built API can handle efficiently, or if you need features like automatic documentation, request throttling, or sophisticated caching, migrating to a framework like Slim or Laravel becomes straightforward because you already understand the underlying request handling patterns.
+If your project grows beyond what a hand-built API can handle efficiently, or if you need features like automatic OpenAPI documentation, request throttling, or sophisticated caching, migrating to a framework like Slim or Laravel becomes straightforward because you already understand the underlying request handling patterns.